alii-lz/AmazonClone/README.md

 # AmazonClone
-amazon.com using html and css
+homepage of amazon.com using html and css